elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 |> Enum.to_list()
 ```

-Flow will look at the computations we want to perform and start a series of stages to execute our code while keeping the amount of data being transfered between processes to a minimum.
+Flow will look at the computations we want to perform and start a series of stages to execute our code while keeping the amount of data being transferred between processes to a minimum.
 If you are interested in `GenStage.Flow` and how the computations above are spread across multiple stages, [we have written some documentation based on the prototypes we have built so far](https://hexdocs.pm/gen_stage/Experimental.Flow.html).
 The code itself is coming in future GenStage releases.
 We will also have to consider how the `GenStage.Flow` API mirrors the functions in `Enum` and `Stream` to make the path from eager to concurrent clearer.

 For the word counting problem with a fixed data, early experiments show a linear increase in performance with a fixed overhead of 20%.
 In other words, a dataset that takes 60s with a single core, takes 36s on a machine with 2 cores and 18s in one with 4 cores.
 All of those gains by simply moving your computations from streams to Flow.
 We plan to benchmark on machines with over 40 cores soon.